-Join Yeuda Ben-Atar for an in-depth discussion in this video Mixing techniques, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Mixing techniques, part of Learning Ableton Live 9.

 Let's take a look at more tools we can use to achieve a better mix.…First I'm going to close the Return and Send sections so we have more space.…Let's solo the Lead Guitar sound and listen to it.…(music playing)…We can hear we have lot of background noise.…We can eliminate that those using a gate audio effect.…Let's go and load the gate audio effect from the Browser > Audio Effects and…drag the gate onto the Lead Guitar group.…